ULI Prize for Visionaries in Urban Development

 ULI awards the 100,000 USD prize annually.
 The Nichols family endowed the Prize in the year 2000 by a gift to the ULI Foundation from the Miller Nichols Living Trust and the Miller Nichols Charitable Foundation.

-The Prize will spotlight individuals and organizations that have been on the cutting edge, employing innovative processes, techniques, strategies, and insights to encourage and to achieve the highest quality in development practices and policies at the global, national, or local levels.
-ULI will announce the 2024 Laureate in the fall.
+The Prize will spotlight individuals and organizations that have been on the cutting edge, employing innovative processes, techniques, strategies, and insights to encourage and to achieve the highest quality in development practices and policies at the national or local levels.
 The Prize will reward accomplishments that honor diversity of land use, design, mobility, lifestyle, population, culture, and race; and it will reflect an awareness of changing technologies and their impact on a sustainable future for our communities.
 In sum, the award will be a highly visible symbol focusing public attention on the importance of true visionary community development, reinforcing and encouraging quality of life and smart growth for the 21st century.

 Nominate the Next Laureate